More of the entirely unique sound the series is known for, though not quite matching the best of its predecessors.

-The distinctive style of Panzer Dragoon's action music - tribal-sounding fast-paced percussion and high-energy wind instruments, slightly synthetic brass and strings, and some purely synthetic accentuations - kicks in early on in the soundtrack in the second track "Dragonmares", although it doesn't reach true form until the following tracks "City in the Storm" and "Gigantic Fleet".
-In "Gigantic Fleet" in particular, the percussion and fast-paced, frenetic main melody (carried by a trademark PD synth-brass instrument) really make you feel like you're caught in the middle of a massive, raging battle.
+The distinctive style of Panzer Dragoon's action music - tribal-sounding fast-paced percussion and high-energy wind instruments, slightly synthetic brass and strings, and electronic accents - kicks in early on in the soundtrack in "Dragonmares", although it doesn't reach true form until "City in the Storm" and "Gigantic Fleet".
+In the latter in particular, the percussion and fast-paced, frenetic main melody (carried by a trademark Panzer Dragoon synth-brass instrument) really make you feel like you're caught in the middle of a massive, raging battle.

-Starting from "Legacy", the soundtrack takes an increasingly low-key, ambient turn, which it doesn't kick out of until partway into "Imperial City".
-Also around this range, the music strolls further into electronic territory, with less emphasis on the tribal percussion and flutes and more on synth instrumentation.
-These tracks are interesting for what they are and it's nice to see the series not backing itself into a corner, however I personally prefer the more organic side of Panzer Dragoon.
-Thus the latter portion of Orta's music selection is a bit anti-climactic for me until the ending theme arrives.
+Starting from "Legacy", the soundtrack takes an increasingly ambient turn, which it doesn't kick out of until partway into "Imperial City".
+Also around this area the music strolls further into electronic territory, with less emphasis on the tribal percussion and flutes and more on synth instrumentation.
+These tracks are interesting for what they are, but I personally prefer the more organic side of Panzer Dragoon.
+Thus the latter part of the soundtrack is a bit anti-climactic for me.

-Fortunately, as is the tradition with Panzer Dragoon soundtracks (particularly Azel), the ending theme is anything but anti-climactic.
-It follows Azel's ending theme's lead with PD-style percussion, beautiful, majestic live orchestration, and enrapturing, exotic solo female vocals.
-It doesn't quite match the triumph of Azel's ending (one of my all-time favorites), but it comes close enough to literally leave me still savoring its excellence on into the moments after the track has come to a close.
+Fortunately, as is the tradition with previous Panzer Dragoon soundtracks, the ending theme is anything but anti-climactic.
+It follows Panzer Dragoon Saga's ending theme's formula of combining distinctive Panzer Dragoon percussion, majestic live orchestration, and enrapturing, exotic female vocals.
+It doesn't quite match the incredible feeling of triumph in Saga's, but it comes close enough to still rank among my top game music ending themes of all time.

-My only complaint with Orta's soundtrack is, as alluded, it's a bit on the synthy side.
-Granted, many of the synth-tinged instrument samples are what have given the PD series part of its distinctive flavor since Zwei, and there are times (such as a cool little pure-synth segue midway through "Ancient Weapon 2") where they do serve the soundtrack optimally.
-However, the percussion, flute instruments, and brass, although capably rendered by the soundtrack's sound engineers, would be absolutely mind-blowing in live instrumental form.
-That the series hasn't yet accomplished this level of greatness - perfection, really - is my only disappointment.
+My main complaint with Orta's soundtrack, as mentioned, is that it's a bit far on the synthy side.
+Granted, many of the synth-tinged instrument samples are what have given the series part of its distinctive flavor since Zwei, and there are times (such as a cool little pure-synth segue midway through "Ancient Weapon 2") where they serve the soundtrack optimally.
+But the percussion and especially the wind instruments and brass would have been far more impressive in live instrumental form.